torvalds/linux/Documentation/media/kapi/v4l2-dev.rst

 Whenever a device node is created some attributes are also created for you.
 If you look in ``/sys/class/video4linux`` you see the devices.
 Go into e.g.
-``video0`` and you will see 'name', 'dev_debug' and 'index' attributes.
+``video0`` and you will see 'name', 'dev_de' and 'index' attributes.
 The 'name' attribute is the 'name' field of the video_device struct.
-The 'dev_debug' attribute can be used to enable core debugging.
+The 'dev_de' attribute can be used to enable core deging.
 See the next section for more detailed information on this.

 The 'index' attribute is the index of the device node: for each call to